 4. Determine the hierarchy of your content

 Here is where the real website structuring begins.
 The human brain likes it when things are arranged logically and all pages balance with each other.
 Your site should have the main categories placed on top followed by their sub-categories.
 It will help with the creation of the pages’ URLs.
-However, do not create too many subcategories as it commonly happens in a health site and ensure that the numbers of subcategories are the same for all the main categories.
+However, do not create too many subcategories and ensure that the numbers of subcategories are the same for all the main categories.

 5. Menus should be visible

 To make your website userfriendly, you will need to make it easy to navigate to different pages on the site.
 For this reason, the menu should be placed in a position where it is easy to locate.
 According to studies, 50% of users rely on the navigation menu to learn more about the site.
 Improve your visitor’s first impression by placing your menu front and center.

 The URLs of the various pages on your site are usually displayed on search engines when people search for your content.
 Instead of using IDs such as letters or numbers that do not make sense to the visitor use words relating to the document.
 For instance, structure.com/about or structure.com/about/services.

 Using HTML makes it easier for web crawlers to navigate your page.
 HTML is what provides the structure for websites while CSS is used to control the format, layout, and presentation of your site.
 If your navigation is not easy to access, web crawlers won’t find it and will result in a low rank.